Gigaspaces/xap-docs/site/content/xap/12.3/dev-dotnet/xapnet-tutorial-part1.markdown

-{{%info%}}The routing attribute can be explicitly set using the `[SpaceRouting]` annotation for PONO entries or via the SpaceTypeDescriptorBuilder for document entries.
+{{%note%}}The routing attribute can be explicitly set using the `[SpaceRouting]` annotation for PONO entries or via the SpaceTypeDescriptorBuilder for document entries.
 If the routing attribute is not explicitly set, the Space id attribute is used for routing.
-If the Space id attribute is not defined, the first indexed attribute (alphabetically) is used for routing, otherwise the first attribute (alphabetically) is used for routing.{{%/info%}}
+If the Space id attribute is not defined, the first indexed attribute (alphabetically) is used for routing, otherwise the first attribute (alphabetically) is used for routing.{{%/note%}}

 {{%refer%}}